GCOM7140/r4ds-exercises/exercises/02-data-visualization-exercises.md

 Data Visualization Exercises
 ================

-The following five questions are based on concepts covered in [Chapter 3 of R4DS](http://r4ds.had.co.nz/data-visualisation.html) and can be answered using the `mpg` dataset from the `ggplot2` package.
+The following five questions are based on concepts covered in [Chapter 3 of R4DS](http://r4ds.had.co.nz/data-visualisation.html).
+They can be answered using the `mpg` dataset from the `ggplot2` package.
 Start by loading the `tidyverse` package, which includes `ggplot2`.

 ``` r
 library(tidyverse)